-All organizations are in at least one phase at any given moment in time.
-Understanding these four phases will empower your organization to prepare for and respond to crises in a smarter, more informed way.
-Making the right decisions will give your organization the best chance at survival and recovery following an unanticipated event.
+All organizations are in at least one phase at any given time.
+Understanding these four phases empowers your organization to prepare for and respond to crises in a smarter, more informed way.
+Making the right decisions gives your organization the best chance at survival and recovery following a climate-related event.

-Let’s take a closer look at what each of the disaster management phases mean and how a facility condition assessment helps you in each one.
+Let’s take a closer look at what the disaster management phases mean and how a facility condition assessment helps you in each one.

 Phase 1: Mitigation

 Meaning: To prevent future emergencies and take steps to minimize their effects

 The mitigation phase occurs before a disaster takes place.
 Here, an organization will take steps to protect people and property, while also decreasing risks and consequences from a given disaster situation.
 The organization’s main goal is to reduce vulnerability to disaster impacts (such as property damage, injuries, and loss of life).

 Examples of mitigation may can include measures such as: